Ashwagandhae/dateo-fun-remover/README.md

 ## Optimizations

 At its core, the solver uses a brute force approach to solve the game, looping through all possible equations.
+It first generates all possible equation structures with no functions, from `(1 + (2 + (3 + (4 + 5))))`, to `(3 ^ 4)`.
+Then, the solver distributes functions amongst the nodes based on the current target score and checks these new equations.
 However, the solver uses a few optimizations to speed up the process, which I have listed below so I remember how this project works in 2 weeks, and so that Github Copilot can give me suggestions on more.

 ### Equal equations removal